 - Plan for Retirement: Invest for your desired retirement goals and age

 - Responsible Investing: Invest in socially responsible companies and industries

 - Income Earners: Choose a portfolio focused on dividend payouts and income returns

 - Hedge Fund Followers: Mimic the investment strategies of successful investors and funds

-- Industries & Sectors: Invest in industries and sector you believe in
+- Industries & Sectors: Invest in industries and sectors you believe in

 - Other Strategies: Invest in various products and companies globally or locally

 - Trinity Portfolios: These portfolios are created by Cambria Investment